 Dividends are a share of corporate or mutual fund profits paid out to shareholders.
 While most dividend distributions are taxable (some at lower rates than others), sometimes a portion of a distribution to shareholders is a nontaxable return of capital.
 These are also called nondividend distributions.

 Nontaxable distributions are payments that are a return of capital.
 This means that the shareholder’s original investment is being returned to the shareholder.
 These payments are not paid from the corporation’s earnings and profits.
 These distributions reduce your basis in the stock or mutual fund and aren’t taxed until the investor’s basis is reduced to zero.

 You can find your nontaxable distributions on Form 1099-DIV, Box 3.
 They’re uncommon.

-Since they represent a return of your cost, they aren’t taxable.
+Reduce your basis in your investment by the amount of your nontaxable distribution.
+Once you recover your full basis, report distributions as capital gains.
 To learn more, see Publication 550: Investment Income and Expenses at www.irs.gov.